ntop/ntopng/doc/src/cli_options/cli_options.rst

    As mentioned above, a configuration file can be used in order to start ntopng.
 All the command line options can be reported in the configuration file, one per line.
 Options must be separated from their values using a :code:`=` sign.
 Comment lines starting with a :code:`#` sign are allowed as well.

+:code:`[--limit-resources]`

+      On systems with limited resources (CPU/RAM) you can use this flag to limit resouces usage.
+Some features such as network discovery or periodicity traffic analysis will be disabled.

 :code:`[--offline]`

    In case ntopng is placed in a protected environment (e.g. with a firewall limiting Internet connectivity) this can affect the ntopng performance and user experience. ntopng automatically tries to detect if there is limited connectivity, switching to *offline* mode.
 It is also possible to force the *offline* mode in ntopng by adding the :code:`--offline` option.
 This mode will stop ntopng from contacing any external services.
 The list of IP/hosts contacted by ntopng when not offline includes: